-- When hard copies are used and you need to mail the application, make sure that you remember to put all of the application material in to the envelop.
+- When hard copies are used and you need to mail the application, make sure you remember to put all the application materials into the envelope before mailing.

-The new national 4-H curriculum Build Your Future: choices…connections…careers; provides tools and resources to enhance young people’s ability to complete job applications.
+The National 4-H curriculum Build Your Future: choices…connections…careers, authored by MSU Extension staff, provides tools and resources to enhance young people’s ability to complete job applications.
 In addition, 4-H volunteers can help youth develop these skills.